-- A. A civil penalty of up to \$1,000.00 per violation in addition to revocation or suspension may be imposed on a registrant and/or supervisor if: - Fregistrant begins work as a SLP-ASLPAssistant before they are technically approved for registration or continues to work after the registration has expired; - 2. #Registrant practices outside the scope of responsibility as set forth in the following section titled "Scope of Responsibility of the Speech-Language Pathology Assistant"; - 3.
-FRegistrant practices without adequate supervision; - 9.
-4. rRegistrant and/or supervisor fails to notify ABESPA of change (supervisor, schedule, work setting, etc). - B. A penalty of \$200.00 per month to a maximum of \$1000.00 may be incurred by the supervising speech-language pathologist for failure to submit supervision documents upon request by ABESPA.
+- A. A civil penalty of up to \$1,000.00 per violation in addition to revocation or suspension may be imposed on a registrant and/or supervisor if: - 1.
+Registrant begins work as a SLPA before they are technically approved for registration or continues to work after the registration has expired; - 2.
+Registrant practices outside the scope of responsibility as set forth in the following - section titled "Scope of Responsibility of the Speech-Language Pathology Assistant"; - 3.
+Registrant practices without adequate supervision; - 5.
+Registrant and/or supervisor fails to notify ABESPA of change (supervisor, schedule, work setting, etc).

+B. A penalty of \$200.00 per month to a maximum of \$1000.00 may be incurred by the supervising speech-language pathologist for failure to submit supervision documents upon request by ABESPA.